 Sending U.S. grants to well-established faith-based groups in Africa such as Catholic Relief Services is nothing new.
 But a former diplomat who handled Africa policy under President Clinton expressed concern about an initiative that might favor denominations that were politically friendly to the administration.

-"There is a huge pressing need for care for AIDS orphans," said Susan Rice, now a senior fellow in foreign policy studies at the Brookings Institution.
+And do they prefer that no faith based organization get support, just because some might be friendly to the administration?"There is a huge pressing need for care for AIDS orphans," said Susan Rice, now a senior fellow in foreign policy studies at the Brookings Institution.
 Noting that past high-level meetings had been dominated by African American churches sympathetic to the White House, she said: "It's important to involve mainline African American denominations … so that the effort is not viewed solely as an effort at Republican Party base-building."
 Brett Schaefer, an expert on Africa and foreign aid for the conservative Heritage Foundation, applauded the idea of engaging more black churches in the fight against AIDS in Africa.
 But he questioned the wisdom of using the program to counter Islamic extremism.
 "The U.S. should be careful that these projects … be focused on actual assistance rather than proselytizing," he said.

 Proselytizing is pushing one particular faith; countering Islamic extremism is just good sense.